vinjn/llm-metahuman/README.md

-# omniverse-in-60s
+# one-minute-omniverse
-Tutorials on Omniverse
+Tutorials and tricks about Omniverse